YARC-Official/docs/stage-kit.md

 YARG has added support for the Stage Kit and aftermarket Light Shows like the one from FatsCo.

+## Venue Size
+Venues themsevles are either "large" or "small".
+Some cues have different lighting patterns for each size.
 ## Venue Cues
 Many songs have a 'venue' track which sets the current state of the fog machine, light array, and strobe machine.
 If the song is missing its venue track, YARG will automatically generate one for it at play time.